Orientation - Frequently Asked Questions

 When do I pay my tuition?

-An email notification will be sent to your FSU email account with information about paying your tuition and fees.
+An email notification will be sent to the student's Fairmont State email account with information about paying your tuition and fees.
 Watch for this important notification early-mid summer.
 If tuition and fees are not paid by the deadline, you will be dropped from your classes.
 Please note that billing communications are sent via email.
 You may designate a parent, guardian or other responsible party to receive these same email notifications during Orientation.

 What if I need to change my Orientation Date?